TRS: Transferability Reduced Ensemble via Encouraging Gradient Diversity and Model Smoothness: Experimental Evaluation

 \section{Experimental Evaluation}

-In this section, we evaluate the robustness of the proposed TRS-ensemble model under both \underline{whitebox} and \underline{blackbox} attack settings, and compare with the state-of-the-art ensemble learning approaches.
+In this section, we evaluate the robustness of the proposed TRS-ensemble model under both strong \underline{whitebox} attacks, as well as \underline{blackbox} attacks considering the gradient obfuscation concern~\cite{athalye2018obfuscated}.
+We compare TRS with six state-of-the-art ensemble approaches.
 In addition, we evaluate the adversarial transferability among base models within an ensemble and empirically show that the TRS regularizer can indeed reduce transferability effectively.
-We also conduct extensive ablation studies to explore the effectiveness of different loss terms in TRS, as well as visualize the trained decision boundaries of a range of ensemble models to provide intuition on the model properties.
-We will open source our implementation for reproducibility purpose and provide a large-scale benchmark for the community of robustness and ensemble learning.
+We also conduct extensive ablation studies to explore the effectiveness of different loss terms in TRS, as well as visualize the trained decision boundaries of different ensemble models to provide intuition on the model properties.
+We open source the code\footnote{\href{https://github.com/AI-secure/Transferability-Reduced-Smooth-Ensemble}{\texttt{https://github.com/AI-secure/Transferability-Reduced-Smooth-Ensemble}}} and provide a large-scale benchmark.